openmpf/openmpf-components/cpp/TrtisDetection/README.md

 This repository contains source code for the OpenMPF TensorRT Inference Server (TRTIS) detection component.

-As a docker only component, users must build and launch both the `trtis-detection` and `trtis-detection-server` services from `docker-compose.components.yml` as part of the `openmpf-docker` [deployment](https://github.com/openmpf/openmpf-docker/tree/develop).
+As a docker-only component, users must build and launch both the `trtis-detection` and `trtis-detection-server` services from `docker-compose.components.yml` as part of the `openmpf-docker` [deployment](https://github.com/openmpf/openmpf-docker/tree/develop).
 These two services will build and host the MPF TRTIS client and the NVIDIA TRTIS server from their respective Dockerfile images:
 `TrtisDetection/Dockerfile` and `TrtisDetection/trtserver_dockerfile/Dockerfile`.